losagie/Misc_test_project/README.md

-This files are from My local Git repository
+This files are from My local Git repository,

 This codes are for QA automation Engineers